 The Company carries insurance policies, which are subject to certain deductibles, for workers' compensation, general liability, automobile liability and other coverages.
-The deductible for each line of coverage is \$1.0 million, except for certain health benefit plans which are subject to a \$0.1 million deductible for qualified individuals.
+The deductible for each line of coverage is up to \$1.0 million, except for certain health benefit plans which are subject to a \$0.1 million deductible for qualified individuals.
 Losses up to the deductible amounts are accrued based upon the Company's estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.

 The insurance and claims accruals are based on known facts, actuarial estimates and historical trends.
-While recorded accruals are based on the ultimate liability, which includes amounts in excess of the deductible, a corresponding receivable for amounts in excess of the stop loss deductible is included in current assets in the consolidated balance sheets:
+While recorded accruals are based on the ultimate liability, which includes amounts in excess of the deductible, a corresponding receivable for amounts in excess of the stop loss deductible is included in current assets in the consolidated balance sheets at December 31:

-(in thousands) 2014 2013 2012 Balance at beginning of period \$ 39,111 \$ 39,583 \$ 38,850 Net increases in reserves 16,220 16,861 19,743 Net payments made (15,851) (17,333) (19,010) Balance at end of period \$ 39,480 \$ 39,111 \$ 39,583
+(in thousands) 2015 2014 2013 Balance at beginning of period \$ 39,480 \$ 39,111 \$ 39,583 Net increases in reserves 15,686 16,220 16,861 Net payments made (18,199) (15,851) (17,333) Balance at end of period \$ 36,967 \$ 39,480 \$ 39,111

-Insurance expense, including premiums, for workers' compensation, general liability, automobile liability, employee health benefits, and other coverages for the years ended December 31, 2014, 2013 and 2012 was \$21.0 million, \$20.1 million and \$20.9 million, respectively.
+Insurance expense, including premiums, for workers' compensation, general liability, automobile liability, employee health benefits, and other coverages for the years ended December 31, 2015, 2014 and 2013 was \$23.6 million, \$21.0 million and \$20.1 million, respectively.